Updated: Feb 5

 When I saw the Matrix PowerWatch I was initially intrigued by this futuristic device on the crowd-funded website ‘Indiegogo’.
 I quickly decided to back the product and luckily, this was a contribution that actually paid off, as I received the watch.
 The MATRIX PowerWatch as they phrase is the “Smartwatch Powered by You”.
 This is because it never needs to be charged, which makes it sustainable.
-There are three options of the watch that is available, these are the standard version, Black Ops Special edition and the version I got the ‘X’.
+There are three options of the watch that is available, these is the standard version, Black Ops Special edition and the version I got the ‘X’.
 The PowerWatch X is the biggest of the watches and meant to be a tougher version with the bonus of being 200m deep water resistant.
 The main reason I went for the X model was because it is bigger it stated it generates more power, giving some additional features such as synced notifications.

 Here is what you get in the box: